 Whether it’s solely to boost their performance or because of an ethical objection to harming animals or the planet, we think that getting the “V” word talked about more – and having these hugely influential athletes praising its benefits – is a big ol’ tick for the movement’s progress.

 Want to try vegan and looking for some sporting inspiration?
 Read on!

 - FABIAN DELPH

+I decided to ignore my doubts and began to look at my body objectively, as if it were detached from me.
 I studied its weak parts, researched my injuries, began to strengthen my body and moved from rehab into pre-hab.
 I carried out mindfulness exercises like the moving meditation of Tai Chi.
 And I changed the fuel I put into my body and switched to a vegan diet.